 There are some crimes which, even if they are committed in Sarasota county, will go on to become a case at government-level.
 This is known as a federal crime.
 Although they are all taken extremely seriously, the severity of the charge can vary from a misdemeanor to a felony.

 As a federal crime is taken so seriously, it is key that you have the best criminal defense attorneys on your side to avoid life-altering consequences.
-Luckily, The Law Place has been serving Sarasota for over 75 years between our team of criminal defense attorneys.
+Luckily, The Law Place has been serving Sarasota for over 75 years between our team of Sarasota criminal defense lawyers.
 We have experience tackling federal crime cases that originate in both Sarasota County and beyond.

 If you would like more information or free legal advice, please get in touch with our team in Sarasota, FL.
 We are happy to offer you a free consultation at no obligation, fully protected by the attorney-client relationship.